Add an article about typst

 prefer to directly write in _LaTeX_ (see the conclusion for clarification).

-However, for some kind of documents that I dont write very often, such as
+However, for some kind of documents that I don’t write very often, such as

-letters, its sometimes a pain to find the syntax of the [LaTeX class for
+letters, it’s sometimes a pain to find the syntax of the [LaTeX class for

 letters](https://texlive.mycozy.space/macros/latex/contrib/lettre/lettre.pdf)<sup>(fr)</sup>